 Making the Resin Glitter Letters

-Alright now for the fun!!
+Alright now for the fun!
 Before you start I have a video on this post showing how I made the letters!
 Watch that before you dive in.

-Once combined stir – and stir – and stir.
+2.Once combined stir – and stir – and stir.
 You will stir for about 5 min.
 Scrape the sides, and make sure that there is NO STREAKING (like a white looking streak) when stirring.
 The streaks will cause soft spots.
 You are looking for a perfectly clear resin material before you start pouring.

-Adding the Resin
+Adding the Resin to the Letter Molds

 This is as simple as it seems – simply add your resin to the letter molds one at a time.
 If you drip on the mold it is no big deal.

 Once the resin is in you need to stay by for a bit because you are going to be on bubble popping duty.
-Small bubbles will rise to the top of the letters and you will use your toothpick to pop those bubbles.
+Small air bubbles will rise to the top of the letters and you will use your toothpick to pop those bubbles.
 I would stay near by for at least 10 min to keep checking for bubbles to pop!

 Once the bubbles are popped your letters are done – well or your part is done.
 Now it is all about time.
 LEAVE THEM ALONE.
 If you know me – you know I tested the time theory (hello not patient) and you really do need the full 24 hours for them to dry.
 So just leave them alone!

 One thing to remember – if you only make one set – be careful to make words with only 1 of each letter.
 That is part of the reason I think it is fun to make your own so you can have more than one of each letter.